MAGSoft/React-User-Directory-with-Dark-Mode-Toggle-Assignment/README.md

 ## Resources
 - Random User API Documentation: https://randomuser.me/documentation

+## Notes

+- While working on the assignment, try to develop your own approach to the problem.
+- Remember to follow the instructions and requirements outlined in the main `README.md` file of the assignment repository.

 Good luck with your assignment!
 Should you have any questions, feel free to ask for assistance.